DemocracyClub/Website/democracy_club/apps/report_2019/report.md

 judge diversity, though some progress was made with the survey design and this would be a priority for any new ‘organiser’ hire.

-#### “Better awareness of issues facing groups currently less likely to take part in democratic process”
+**Better awareness of issues facing groups currently less likely to take part in democratic process**

 The output here was to [produce a report on under-participating groups](https://democracyclub.org.uk/reports/whos_missing/), a draft of which was published.
 This work is guiding some of the suggestions we provide to other organisations and funders, and we plan to develop an executive summary of tasks or tactics from it over the next year.

-#### “50,000 uses of a lookup-your-representative tool; 500 downloads of a representatives CSV”
+**50,000 uses of a lookup-your-representative tool; 500 downloads of a representatives CSV**

 This was a stretch goal.
 The main planned output was a discovery process on councillor data, which we carried out in October 2018.
 We identified an appetite for open representatives data and established that it could be produced and